nicholasohjj/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-TThe user executes the command `delete_student 5` to delete the 5th student in TutorTrack.
+The user executes the command `delete_student 5` to delete the 5th student in TutorTrack.
 The `delete` command calls `Model#commitTutorTrack()`, causing the modified state after the command execution to be saved in the `tutorTrackStateList`.
 The `currentStatePointer` shifts to the newly added state.

 ![UndoRedoState1](images/UndoRedoState1.png)